Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

-# ProjectLombok &amp; Method Chaining
+# Project Lombok &amp; Method Chaining
 *Subtitle*
 Project Lombok is an extension to Java that delivers a set of annotations that can reduce the amount of *boilerplate* code (English definition follow) one needs to write.
 Lombok, for example, provides one word commands that add *getters*, *setters*, *constructors*.
 It also provides functionality by which one can pipe output to a log file (say the console).
 Given its usefulness, we introduce it here.

-*Boilerplate* - means a repetitive, standard stuff that one always gets or uses; usually in reference to a response, or a contract (that is to say a *Standard Lease Agreement* or *Boilerplate Lease*.
-Usually the boilerplate can then be customised to meet specific needs.
+*Boilerplate* - means a repetitive, standard document; one that is usually served up for repetitive situations.
+It might be used in describing a response, or something that is then extended.
+For example, as a bureaucratic response or when generating a contract (that is to say a *Standard Lease Agreement* or *Boilerplate Lease*).

 ## Materials & Resources